leslie-werner/bikesharing/README.md

 ## Overview
 <!--Overview of the statistical analysis: The purpose of the analysis is well defined.
 (5 pt) -->
+The purpose of this challenge was to use Tableau to create visualized data for an upcoming bike-sharing data.
+Data used from New York City was used to do a statistical analysis to see if starting a bike-sharing company in a different city would be a beneficial idea.

 ## Results
 <!--Results: